Does this test have other names?

 A1C is a blood test that shows average blood sugar (glucose) levels over the last 3 months.
 The test is done to find out if a person has diabetes or prediabetes.
 It's also used to see how well a person with diabetes controls their blood sugar.
 The test can help guide diabetes treatment over time.

 Why do I need this test?

-Depending on the type of diabetes you have, how well it's controlled, and your healthcare provider’s preferences, you may need to have the A1C test two or more times a year.
-The American Diabetes Association (ADA) recommends that you have an A1C test at least twice a year if you are meeting your blood sugar goals and your blood sugar is well-controlled.
-If you aren’t meeting your goals or your medication has changed lately, you should have the A1C test more often.
-You also may have the test when your healthcare provider first starts working with you to treat your diabetes.
+You may have the test when a healthcare provider first works with you to treat your diabetes.
+You may then need to have the A1C test 2 or more times a year.
+This depends on the type of diabetes and how well it’s controlled.
+The American Diabetes Association (ADA) advises an A1C test at least 2 times a year if you are meeting your blood sugar goals.
+If you aren’t meeting your goals or your medicine has changed, you should have the A1C test more often.

 What other tests might I have along with this test?